guguji666666/GJS-Sentinel-Tips/CEF MMA/README.md

 ```

-If the daemon is syslog-ng
+If the daemon is syslog-ng, we can check the status
 ```sh
 systemctl status syslog-ng
 ```